 Here’s a typical scenario for CXOs and other business leaders we work with: You’ve recently concluded a strategy review, which translates into a transformation that the board has accepted.
 You now face the challenge of defining and executing a complex, cross-functional transformation program and delivering the outcomes promised to your leadership and board.

 Whether it’s a digital transformation, M&A integration or some other big enterprise initiative, there’s an air of excitement around the opportunity to create immense value for your internal and external stakeholders.
 But there’s also a deep feeling of anxiety about whether you have the right capabilities and resources to scope out a program that you can actually execute, as well as the short-term impact this scale of change will have on your company or division.
+It’s understandable, given the challenges organizations face in executing big change initiatives.

 Key Challenges and Considerations for Managing Transformation